rogiller/spring-boot-world-demo/README.md

-# World Service
+# Spring Boot World Demo

-This is a super awesome microservice that uses some cool stuff like Spring Boot & Gradle.
+This is a demo of Spring Boot that shows some simple REST controllers and database calls.

-It's a simple microservice that provides access to some country data.

 To get running: